v-insalaco/hello2/README.md

 ### 3. Initiate and ready Git

-run `git init` to start git on your terminal
+run `git init` to start git on your terminal.

-Make sure your `.gitignore` file is ignoring the .venvname for all the dependency files, and .env if you're using credentials etc.
+Make sure your `.gitignore` file is ignoring the .venvname for all the dependency files, and .env if you're using credentials.

-run `git add .` to add your repository to the queue to add
+run `git add .` to add your repository to the update queue.

 ### 4. Inital Commit and Remote URL adding

-Run `git commit -m "Initial commit message"` to get your repository ready
+Run `git commit -m "Initial commit message"` to get your repository ready.

 Create a Git repository on Github.com

-run `git remote add origin YOUR_REPOSITORY_URL`, with YOUR_REPOSITORY_URL as the
+run `git remote add origin YOUR_REPOSITORY_URL`, with YOUR_REPOSITORY_URL defined.

 Or run `git remote set-url origin YOUR_REPOSITORY_URL` if you want to change the URL.

 ### 5. Push your Git Repository

-For your first time, run `git push -u origin master`, where master is the channel name you're pushing to
+For your first time, run `git push -u origin master`, where master is the channel name you're pushing to.

+## Git Repository Updated!

-### 6. Every subsequent submission
+### For Every Subsequent Submission

 If you've not restarted you virtual environment: